 Video duration limit

-- Abstract-based presentations should not exceed seven minutes in duration.
+- Abstract-based presentations should not exceed ten minutes in duration.

 Video format requirements